solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 If the network drops a transaction, it will most likely do so before the transaction is processed by a leader.
 UDP [packet loss](https://en.wikipedia.org/wiki/Packet_loss) is the simplest reason why this might occur.
 During times of intense network load, it’s also possible for validators to become overwhelmed by the sheer number of transactions required for processing.
 While validators are equipped to forward surplus transactions via `tpu_forwards`, there is a limit to the amount of data that สามารถ be [forwarded](https://github.com/solana-labs/solana/blob/master/core/src/banking_stage.rs#L389).
 Furthermore, each forward is limited to a single hop between validators.
 That is, transactions received on the `tpu_forwards` port are not forwarded on to other validators.

 There are also two lesser known reasons why a transaction may be dropped before it is processed.
 The first scenario involves transactions that are submitted via an RPC pool.
 Occasionally, part of the RPC pool สามารถ be sufficiently ahead of the rest of the pool.
 This สามารถ cause issues when nodes within the pool are required to work together.
 In this example, the transaction’s [recentBlockhash](https://docs.solana.com/developing/programming-model/transactions#recent-blockhash) is queried from the advanced part of the pool (Backend A).
-When the transaction is submitted to the lagging part of the pool (Backend B), the nodes will not recognize the advanced blockhash and will drop the transaction.
+When the transaction is submitted to the lagging part of the pool (Backend B), the nodes will not recognize the advanced blockhash และ will drop the transaction.
 This สามารถ be detected upon transaction submission if นักพัฒนา enable [preflight checks](https://docs.solana.com/developing/clients/jsonrpc-api#sendtransaction) on `sendTransaction`.

 ![Dropped via RPC Pool](./retrying-transactions/dropped-via-rpc-pool.png)